Sessions A and B are held in person in Columbia in conjunction with the Association's

 Conducting Public Meetings

-State law requires all municipalities adopt and follow rules of procedure.
-Learn how to hold effective meetings by focusing on the goals and requirements associated with a town's rules of procedure and how they relate to issues such as noticing public meetings, holding executive sessions, establishing a quorum and taking minutes.
+State law requires all municipalities to adopt and follow rules of procedure.
+Learn how to hold effective meetings by adopting, applying and enforcing rules of procedure and how they relate to issues such as noticing public meetings, holding executive sessions, establishing a quorum and taking minutes.

 Visioning, Strategic Planning and Goal Setting